Jean Pascal: Pascal vs. Bivol

-On 23 September, Groupe Yvon Michel announced that he had reached a deal for Pascal to fight Canadian cruiserweight champion Gary Kopas (10-11-2, 5 KOs) in Sydney, Nova Scotia on 9 November 2018 in a 12 round bout.
+On 23 September, Groupe Yvon Michel announced that he had reached a deal for Pascal to fight Canadian cruiserweight champion Gary Kopas (10–11–2, 5 KOs) in Sydney, Nova Scotia on 9 November 2018 in a 12-round bout.
 The fight with Kopas was cancelled in early October after Sainvoyis Pascal, Jean's father, suffered a heart attack and died.
 Pascal needed time to attend the funeral.
-On 16 October, it was reported that Pascal was on the verge of returning to light heavyweight to challenge WBA champion Dmitry Bivol (14-0, 11 KOs) at the Etess Arena in Atlantic City on 24 November 2018.
+On 16 October, it was reported that Pascal was on the verge of returning to light heavyweight to challenge WBA champion Dmitry Bivol (14–0, 11 KOs) at the Etess Arena in Atlantic City on 24 November 2018.
 Bivol was initially in talks to make a defence against Joe Smith Jr., however Smith accepted a fight against IBF champion Artur Beterbiev in December instead.
 Later that same day, the fight was confirmed and would be televised by HBO.
-Pascal lost by wide unanimous decision, with the judges scoring the bout 119-109, 119-109, 117-111 in favor of Bivol.